ganbarodigital/ts-lib-error-reporting/README.md

 /**
  * a list of errors defined by MyPackage
+ *
+ * export this, so that any code that uses your package can inspect
+ * the list
  */
 export const ERROR_TABLE = new MyPackageErrorTable();
 ```

-**This step only needs to be done once per-package**
+Now that you've got your `ErrorTable`, you're ready to define the errors that your app / package can throw.

 ### Defining A New Throwable Error

 Here's how to define a new throwable error in your app or package:

-1. Define a `ExtraData` interface for your new error.
+1. Define an `ExtraDataTemplate` interface for your new error.
 2. Define an `ErrorTableTemplate` for your new error.
 3. Add an entry for your new error to your `ErrorTable` class.
 4. Define a `StructuredProblemReportData` type for your new error.
 5. Define a `StructuredProblemReport` type for your new error.
 6. Define a `class` that `extends AppError` (this will be the class that you create and `throw` at runtime)

 I'm sorry that it's a lot of steps.
-Most of these steps are very small.
 We need them:

 * to support auto-completion of different error structures when you're writing code
 * to enforce type-integrity at compile-time
 * to get the code to compile at all

+Most of these steps are very small.
+Because they define types, they don't increase the amount of unit tests you have to write.

 #### Step 1: Defining The ExtraData For Your New Error Type